What is a golf shank?

 A shank typically comes from hitting the ball off the club’s hosel, creating a line drive golf shot that goes off at an extreme angle, far from the intended spot where the player hopes the ball will land.

-A slice has a more gradual curve away from a straight line caused by poor swing fundamentals and a steep approach as they hit balls.
+A slice has a more gradual curve away from a straight line caused by poor swing fundamentals and a steep approach as they hit the ball.

 Is a shank close to a good shot?